noteprism/app/src/routes/README.md

 [← Back to root](../../README.md)

-This directory contains all the routes and pages for the Noteprism application.
+This directory contains all the routes and pages for the Noteprism application, built with Svelte 5.

 ## Files
 - `+page.svelte` - Landing page with simple status overview
   - Welcome message
-  - Quick status indicator (✔️/⛔)
+  - Quick status indicator (✔️/⛔) using reactive variables
   - Link to detailed status page
   - Auto-refreshes every 30 seconds